NURS FPX 6030 Assessment 3 Intervention Plan Design

 Intervention Plan Component Improve Health Outcomes

-Impact of Cultural Needs and Characteristics of Population and Setting
+Effect of Cultural Needs and Characteristics of the Population and Setting

 NURS FPX 6030 Assessment 3 Intervention Plan Design

-Impact of Stakeholder Needs, Health Care Policy, Regulations, and Governing Bodies
+Effect of Stakeholder Needs, Medical Policy, and Regulations

 Ethical and Legal Implications